BorisMolch/pfrontend-temp/content/jobs/patchxr-network-architect-job.md

 ---
-title: "PatchXR Network Architect"
+title: PatchXR Network Architect
-draft: false
-description : "Creativity is intelligence having fun"
+description: Creativity is intelligence having fun
 date: 2020-12-08
+draft: true

 ---
 **We are looking for the person to make a social playground for people to play, build and share interactive music worlds remotely in real-time - to empower a community to exchange interactive venues, musical instruments, concerts and more!**

 Together, we aim to build a new sonic dimension where our surroundings become shareable interactive music, where you can play with an infinite library of worlds.
 A new way to build, think, and enjoy music.